 As a parent, it is not healthy and simply unnecessary to be in constant contact with your child.
 If you feel your child needs a phone for emergency purposes, use a “flip phone” and severely limit the minutes purchased!

 Once you give your child a smart device, it is nearly impossible to take it away (even for an hour).
-Help you child and yourself a favor, delay giving your child a smart phone until they are mature enough to appreciate the responsibilities the use of such a device entails, and appreciate the social pressures that they will face.
+Help you child and give yourself a favor, delay giving your child a smart phone until they are mature enough to appreciate the responsibilities the use of such a device entails, and appreciate the social pressures that they will face.

-Please share your your experiences and Input.
+Please share your your experiences and input.